500+ Articles on Gamstop, Gamcare, Gamban & Principles of Self-Exclusion

 - Reviews on restrictions around Gambling endorsements imposed on football clubs and agencies such as Professional Footballers Association (BFA), English Premier League and the English Football League, Luton Town Football Club, Middlesbrough Football Club, etc.

-- UK Legislation Acts to curb Problem-Gambling: The Computer Misuse Act 1990, Police and Justice Act of 2006, Serious Crime Act of 2015.
+- UK Legislation Acts to curb Problem-Gambling: The Computer Misuse Act of 1990, the Police and Justice Act of 2006, and the Serious Crime Act of 2015.

 - Articles on Forums and Charities helping Problem Gamblers – Gamblers Anonymous, Gordon Moody Association, etc.